-Each Geographic Area may order up to four Starter Systems for preposition during their established fire season charged with custody of the radio equipment is responsible for a complete inventory of that equipment upon return from the incident.
+Each Geographic Area may order up to four Starter Systems for preposition during their established fire season.

 The CDO will identify which prepositioned Starter System will be assigned to the incident.
 A replacement Starter System may be requested after commitment of a prepositioned Starter System.
 Replacement Starter Systems may not be filled where congestion of spectrum is an issue.
 In these instances, special frequency Starter Systems will be built on an as needed basis and shipped to the incident.